mesg-foundation/docs/guide/quick-start-guide.md

 mesg-cli process:dev ./process.yml
 ```

-This command will automatically deploy all the services, run them and create the process to connect them based on the steps we defined previously.
+This command will automatically deploy all of the services, run them and create a process to connect them based on the steps we previously defined.
 Give it a few seconds and...

 :tada: The webhook is called with the MESG Token balance every 10 seconds.
 Go to back to https://webhook.site and check the request's data!